avencera/splitmonic/README.md

 ## FAQ

-**Q. Aren't I not supposed to EVER type my secret mnemonic into the computer?**
+**Q. Aren't I not supposed to NEVER type my secret mnemonic into the computer?**

 **A.** Yes, that is a bad idea.
 You're computer could be compromised and someone could steal all your bitcoin.
 And if you use the CLI your phrase will stick around in your zsh/bash history file.
 So at least delete that.
-Personally I use splitmonic on a raspberry pi zero that's never connected to the internet (picture below).
+You could use something like the RPI zero and then destroy it afterwards.
 ![](assets/rpi_zero.jpg)

 **Q. Why wouldn't I just use multi-signature?**